1408 SW Sixth Ave.

 Portland, OR 97201

-for our meal we were treated to a wonderful four-course dinner prepared by chef John Eisenhart, featuring locally sourced and classically prepared dishes from the French and Italian Riviera. our wonderful meals were also paired with signature cocktails -a few of their frequently updated libations that draw inspiration from local theater productions- and wine from their expansive wine list.
-I was in heaven, that was until my stomach protested that another bit wouldn't fit!
-I didn't eat another meal until lunch the following day, we were all certainly spoiled that evening.
+For our meal we were treated to a wonderful four-course dinner prepared by chef John Eisenhart, featuring locally sourced and classically prepared dishes from the French and Italian Riviera.
+Our wonderful meals were also paired with signature cocktails -a few of their frequently updated libations that draw inspiration from local theater productions- and wine from their expansive wine list.
+I was in heaven.
+That was until my stomach protested that another bite just wouldn't fit!
+I didn't eat another meal until lunch the following day; we were all certainly spoiled that evening.

 our dinner menu for the evening

-spinach and ricotta tortelli with english peas and lemon, paired with a 2014 delaille sauvignon blanc
+Spinach and Ricotta Tortellini with english peas and lemon, paired with a 2014 delaille sauvignon blanc

 -paired cocktails for our menu-

-being a fan of bubbles and alcohol, the magic flute was my absolute favorite, however the old man river was a super strong candidate for number one. i am pretty partial to whiskey cocktails and do love myself an old fashion but bubbles steal the win every time.
+Being a fan of bubbles and alcohol, the magic flute was my absolute favorite, however, the Old Man River was a super strong candidate for number one.
+I am pretty partial to whiskey cocktails and I do love myself an old fashion but bubbles steal the win every time.

-below are a few of the delicious cocktail recipes for the drinks we all enjoyed during our evening at Nel Centro.
+Below are a few of the delicious cocktail recipes for the drinks enjoyed during our evening at Nel Centro.

 Old Man River